 It’s my prayer that you will understand the words, which have been declared before your eyes and recorded into your heart.
 Through practicing these steps, you will have a happy Thanksgiving and a shift will take place beyond this week as you move into thanks-living.

-Please consider commenting and let me know if guides like this are helpful.
+Please consider commenting and let me know if this was helpful.
 Thank you for reading and participating in a different perspective.
 The peace of the Lord be with you.